 Thanks to the reverse feature, even the tiniest obstacle can cause the garage door to retract automatically.

-Therefore, consider checking whether there’s an obstruction preventing closure.
+Therefore, consider checking whether there’s an obstruction preventing closure and remove it.
 If this is the case, the door should act accordingly upon eliminating the obstacle.

 The garage is one of the busiest spaces in most households and is subject to the accumulation of dust and debris, especially with kids and pets running around.

-The buildup of dust and debris, including pet fur, will eventually compromise the performance of garage door parts, leaving you with a garage door that won’t close.
+The buildup of dust and debris, including pet fur on the sensor’s eyes or lens, will eventually compromise the performance of garage door parts, leaving you with a garage door that won’t close.
+Sensors covered with fur or debris will not see each other and will malfunction.

 Cleaning the garage at least twice a year will go a long way in preventing unforeseen breakdowns resulting from accumulated dirt or grime.
 This includes cleaning the tracks and sensors and organizing the garage.